 Dance Staff (2-3) - A treasured aspect of SEP Australia is our dance classes and evening dances.
 You don’t have to be professional!
 Just able to explain and teach the dances to campers and have the patience to work with them.
 Also involves working with sound equipment and creating playlists for dances.

 Activities Staff/Lifeguards (2+) - These may include...
 Capture the Flag, Arts & Crafts, Basketball, Cricket, Soccer, Softball, Touch Football, Water polo, Water games, Trivia, Singing/Worship, Card Making and other activities with staff expertise.
-Our campsite also has a pool and beach access so we will need some staff with a bronze medallion or lifesaving qualifications.
+Our campsite also has a pool and beach access so staff with a bronze medallion or lifesaving qualifications are preferred.

 Nurse/Admin (1) - Keeps track of the campers' medication, first aid supplies and administers first aid.
 The nurse will be assisting the camp admins in down time.